Welcome to my return trip on Oman Air!

 Overall rating: 81/100

-Oman Air's old Y and J class are absolutely fine to me, the change could possibly be because of adding more seats to J class and at the same updating the interior since it has been around for quite sometime.
+Oman Air's old Y and J class are absolutely fine to me, the change could possibly be because of adding more seats to J class and at the same updating the interior since it has been around for quite some time.
 Disappointing for some of us but that's the way it goes.
 I hope to try the new products one day.
 Feedback from my friend that the old J class is probably one of the best they experienced so far.
-This airline with a better network and more frequency to popular places would give the trio (Qatar, Emirates and Etihad) a run of their money but for now its flying under the radar of these 3 airlines, along with Royal Jordanian.
+This airline with a better network and more frequency to popular places would give the trio (Qatar, Emirates and Etihad) a run of their money but for now, it is flying under the radar of these 3 airlines, along with Royal Jordanian.
 Both carriers have decent products and I recommend them especially on 5th freedom routes.

 Thanks for reading my trip report.